jacoblockard99/middlegem/README.md

 `middlegem` is a Ruby gem that provides one-way middleware chain functionality.
 It aims to be simple and reliable. `middlegem` might be a good fit for you if:
   - **You want simplicity and reliability.**
-  - **You don't need two-way middleware.** `middlegem` does not allow processing both the "request" and the "respond", for example.
+  - **You don't need two-way middleware.** `middlegem` does not allow processing both the "request" and the "response", for example.
 For that kind of functionality, I would recommend checking out [ruby-middleware](https://github.com/Ibsciss/ruby-middleware).
-  - **You want to explicitly define the order of your middlwares.** `middlegem` encourages you todefine your middlewares and the order they should run in explicitly and separately.
+  - **You want to explicitly define the order of your middlwares.** `middlegem` encourages you to explicitly define your middlewares and the order they should run.

-## Table of Contents
+## Notes

-1. Installation
-2. Usage
-3. Development/Contributing
-4. License
+- [API Docs](https://rdoc.info/github/jacoblockard99/middlegem)—thorough YARD documentation for every module, class, attribute, and method in `middlegem`.
+- [CHANGELOG.md](CHANGELOG.md)—a list of changes made to the gem in each version.
+- [Releases](https://github.com/jacoblockard99/middlegem/releases)—the GitHub releases of the gem.

 ## Installation